-Nauticus' facilities or operations or those of any third-party manufacturers or suppliers could be adversely affected by events outside of its or their control, such as natural disasters, wars, health epidemics, and other calamities.
-Although Nauticus has servers that are hosted both onsite and at an offsite location, its backup system runs nightly, but does not capture data on a real-time basis and it may be unable to recover certain data in the event of a server failure.
-Nauticus cannot assure you that any backup systems will be adequate to protect it from the effects of fire, floods, typhoons, earthquakes, power loss, telecommunications failures, break-ins, war, riots, terrorist attacks or similar events.
-Any of the foregoing events may give rise to interruptions, breakdowns, system failures, technology platform failures or internet failures, which could cause the loss or corruption of data or malfunctions of software or hardware as well as adversely affect Nauticus' ability to provide services.
+Our facilities or operations or those of any third-party manufacturers or suppliers could be adversely affected by events outside of our or their control, such as natural disasters, wars, health epidemics, and other calamities.
+Although we have servers that are hosted both onsite and at an offsite location, our backup system runs nightly, but does not capture data on a real-time basis and it may be unable to recover certain data in the event of a server failure.
+We cannot assure you that any backup systems will be adequate to protect us from the effects of fire, floods, typhoons, earthquakes, power loss, telecommunications failures, break-ins, war, riots, terrorist attacks or similar events.
+Any of the foregoing events may give rise to interruptions, breakdowns, system failures, technology platform failures or internet failures, which could cause the loss or corruption of data or malfunctions of software or hardware as well as adversely affect our ability to provide services.

-Nauticus currently targets many customers that are large corporations with substantial negotiating power, exacting product standards and potentially competitive internal solutions.
-If Nauticus is unable to sell its products to these customers, its prospects and results of operations will be adversely affected.
+We currently target many customers that are large corporations with substantial negotiating power, exacting product standards and potentially competitive internal solutions.
+If we war unable to sell our products to these customers, our prospects and results of operations will be adversely affected.

-Nauticus' expects that many of its potential customers will be large, multinational corporations with substantial negotiating power relative to Nauticus and, in some instances, may have internal solutions that are competitive to Nauticus' products.
+Our expects that many of our potential customers will be large, multinational corporations with substantial negotiating power relative to us and, in some instances, may have internal solutions that are competitive to our products.
 These large, multinational corporations also have significant development resources, which may allow them to acquire or develop independently, or in partnership with others, competitive technologies.
-Meeting the technical requirements and securing binding commitments from any of these companies will require a substantial investment of Nauticus' time and resources.
-Nauticus cannot assure you that its products will secure binding commitments from these or other companies or that it will generate meaningful revenue from the sales of its products to these key potential customers.
-If Nauticus' products are not selected by these large corporations or if these corporations develop or acquire competitive technology, it will have an adverse effect on Nauticus' business.
+Meeting the technical requirements and securing binding commitments from any of these companies will require a substantial investment of our time and resources.
+We cannot assure you that our products will secure binding commitments from these or other companies or that we will generate meaningful revenue from the sales of our products to these key potential customers.
+If our products are not selected by these large corporations or if these corporations develop or acquire competitive technology, we will have an adverse effect on our business.

-Nauticus operates in a competitive industry that is subject to rapid technological change, and Nauticus expects competition to increase.
+We operate in a competitive industry that is subject to rapid technological change, and we expect competition to increase.

-Nauticus' product offerings compete in a broad competitive landscape that includes incumbent actors, and emerging players in the blue technology markets, particularly companies focused on deploying ocean services with large vessels, tethered hydraulic and hybrid-electric ROVs, survey and hovering AUVs, electric platforms, remote monitoring, and other autonomy and perception technologies applied to adjacent ocean markets including autonomous shipping and subsea mining.
+Our product offerings compete in a broad competitive landscape that includes incumbent actors, and emerging players in the blue technology markets, particularly companies focused on deploying ocean services with large vessels, tethered hydraulic and hybrid-electric ROVs, survey and hovering AUVs, electric platforms, remote monitoring, and other autonomy and perception technologies applied to adjacent ocean markets including autonomous shipping and subsea mining.